Wind-WindKids/winding/samples/sophieandwind/sun.md

 Sophie shook her head.

 “But Mom, it’s so sunny out!
-And I love to play with wind.”
+And I love to play with Wind.”

 Her mother paused.
 Sophie grinned.
 “I think Sundays are windier than other days, because it’s sun that makes the wind.”